azral1962/min-book/docs/manual.typ

 ]

 #arg("font: <- string | array")[
-  Defines the font families used for the text: a principal font and its fallback.
+  Defines the font families used for the text.
 ]

 #arg("font-math: <- string | array")[
-  Defines the font families used for the math and equations: a principal font and its fallback.
+  Defines the font families used for the math and equations.
 ]

 #arg("font-size: <- length")[